I am constantly asked if there are any ways investors can take advantage of the current collapse in natural gas prices.

 Then Blackstone jumped in with a beefy $2 billion investment in Cheniere.
 That will enable them to obtain an additional $3 billion in debt financing needed to finish the first of two export facilities.
 They are now expected to come online in 2016.

 How does Cheniere stack up as an investment?
 Frankly, it is kind of scary.
-The market cap is only $2 billion, and it pays no dividend.
-When the current spate of deals is done, it will have $5 billion in debt.
+The market cap is only $11.3 billion, it has no earnings yet, and it pays no dividend.
+When the current spate of deals are done, it will have $5 billion in debt.

 If the story comes true, as Blackstone hopes, then there could be a double or triple in the shares for the patient.
-To learn more about Cheniere Energy, for their website please click here http://www.cheniere.com/default.shtml .”
+To learn more about Cheniere Energy, please go to their website: http://www.cheniere.com.